 Fentanyl’s potency makes it attractive to drug traffickers who can smuggle in many doses in a small package, and deadly to users because a dose the size of a grain of sand can cause an overdose.
 But fentanyl recovery is possible.

 At John Volken Academy, we want to do our part in the fentanyl crisis by helping those addicted to fentanyl to get the treatment they need to live happy, healthy and sober lives.
 Read one JVA student’s story about How I Got Addicted to Fentanyl and Didn’t Even Know.

 How do you know if you or a loved one are addicted to fentanyl?
-Read the signs and symptoms of fentanyl and prescription opioid addiction below.
+Read the FAQ’s related to fentanyl and prescription opioid addiction below.

 What Are The Symptoms & Signs of Fentanyl Addiction?

 Similar to other opioids like heroin, Fentanyl binds to dopamine receptors in the brain, causing an intense sense of relaxation and euphoria.
 However, these feelings come at a great risk of death, especially when a single pin-head sized grain of fentanyl can cause an overdose.

 - While after taking fentanyl someone may experience euphoria they then often feel depressed and confused

 - Pupils the size of a pinpoint

 A Holistic Approach to Fentanyl & Prescription Opioid Drug Addiction Recovery